Neuropathy Resources

 Compression Socks

-These are perhaps the most commonly recommended starting point for nerve and circulation issues, but they are far from a guaranteed fix.
-I got what I think was a placebo effect for a few days and after that the tightness started aggravating my feet.
+These are probably the most commonly recommended starting point for nerve and circulation issues, but they are far from a guaranteed fix.
+I got what I think was a placebo effect for a few days, after that the tightness started aggravating my feet.
 This was about 3 years after onset so if you have a newer diagnosis they might help.

-The Reality: While many find them helpful, they often provide a negligible benefit for those with more advanced neuropathy.
-The "passive" squeeze is frequently too subtle to make a dent in intense nerve pain or to significantly improve sensation.
+While many find them helpful, they often provide a negligible benefit for those with more advanced neuropathy.
 For some, they may feel more like a tight garment than a therapeutic tool.

 The Cost: * Single Pair: $10 – $20

-The negative aspect is that these are a long-term play with no immediate "feedback loop."
-You’re essentially in a cycle of daily doses hoping for internal repair.
+The negative aspect is that these are a long-term play with no immediate results.
+I would feel like I was in a cycle of daily dosing hoping for internal repair.

 The Cost: Can be a significant cost over time depending on the brand you buy.
 Typically run between $20.00 – $60.00 for a 30-day supply